 “I need a minute to sort out my brain.”
-My Second Grader What if I had said it instead of my second grader?
+My Second Grader When a second grader speaks the kind of truth we can all relate to, it’s cute, right?
+What if I had said it instead of my second grader?
 What about if your least favorite person said it?
 We receive and value a statement differently depending on who said it.
-Authority Bias; Halo & Horn Effects I asked my son a question the other day and before answering, he paused, looked … Continue reading Second Grader Wisdom
+Authority Bias; Halo & … Continue reading Second Grader Wisdom

 We don’t see the light by being beaten over the head with the lamp.
 Diverse in the City™️ When we seek to enlighten or persuade others to see things our way, blunt approaches aren’t the most effective.
 Even the most open-minded of us can be pretty tied to our beliefs, unless it’s an area in which we truly haven’t formed an opinion yet.
 So what … Continue reading Seeing the Light